appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 If you don't need the latest Xcode and you want to run an older version of the macOS VM image that supports running on a Monterey host, contact us through our support channels.
 :::

-### Download the macOS VM and xCode Images With Script
+### Download the macOS VM and xCode Images Automatically

 To download and extract the Appcircle runner VM and xCode images on the background automatically, you can run the command below.